-The filmmakers had a ways to go before reaching the climax of Mr. Toad's story.
+The filmmakers had a long way to go before reaching the climax of Mr. Toad's story.
 They made this road entertaining through their focus on Mr. Toad's mania.
 His mania was amusing, very self-destructive, and it delivered a few surprises along the way.
-The viewer is able to relate to Water Rat (Claud Allister) and Mole (Colin Campbell), because like them, the viewer has no idea how far Mr. Toad would go to satisfy his mania, or where his mania would take him next.
-The mania was silly, it kept me guessing, and it most importantly kept me entertained as the story grew closer toward its climax.
+The viewer was able to relate to Water Rat (Claud Allister) and Mole (Colin Campbell), because like them, the viewer had no idea how far Mr. Toad would go to satisfy his mania, or where his mania would take him next.
+The mania was silly, it kept me guessing, and it most importantly kept me entertained as the story got closer and closer to its climax.

 Then there was the competition over Katrina in Ichabod's story.
 I liked the back and forth between Ichabod and Brom Bones, and I liked how oblivious Katrina was to the extent of it.
-It was not that the story played Katrina to be dumb, but rather, the story showed Ichabod's sly way of dealing with the Brom Bones obstacle.
+The filmmakers did not make Katrina out to be dumb, but rather, they showed Ichabod's sly way of dealing with the Brom Bones problem.
 It made for a number of silly and entertaining moments that I enjoyed watching, and it made it easy to get invested in Ichabod's pursuit of Katrina.

 Con: Mr. Toad's Proof (-3pts)

-I know I have to suspend disbelief a bit for a movie like this one, but even after accepting the world that was setup in this story, I found it a little hard to believe that Mr. Toad's innocence could not have been proved more easily.
+I knew I had to suspend my disbelief a bit for a movie like this one, but even after accepting the world that was setup in this story, I found it a little hard to believe that Mr. Toad's innocence could not have been proved more easily.
 No one wanted to go check out Toad Hall?
 No one wanted to go check out the manor that served as a monument, of sorts, for the local community?
 It seemed hard to believe that no one would have swung by the manor, especially considering what was happening with Mr. Toad.
 Again, knowing the type of movie, I am more forgiving of this issue than I otherwise would have been.
 Still, I could not help but think how easily Mr. Toad's innocence could have been proven if literally anyone swung by the famous manor, and given how relevant the manor was to the case, it did not make sense for no one to do any sort of investigation into the manor whatsoever.

 Pro: Toad Hall (+5pts)

-I know everyone is worried about The Adventures of Ichabod and Mr. Toad, so fear not, I have no intention of spoiling this movie and will keep this point both brief and vague (you are welcome).
-Anyway, I really liked the climax of Mr. Toad's story.
-It had the suspense of getting caught, had a clear goal, had a bunch of protagonists who were in way over their heads, and a ton of antagonists that could not quite get the job done.
-It was a funny scene, was chaotic in the silliest way, and it ended up being pretty entertaining to see how the whole thing would turn out.
+I know everyone is worried about The Adventures of Ichabod and Mr. Toad spoilers, so fear not, I will keep this both vague and brief.
+I really liked the climax of Mr. Toad's story.
+It had the suspense of potentially getting caught, it had a clear goal, it had a bunch of protagonists who were in way over their heads, and a ton of antagonists that could not quite get the job done.
+It was a funny scene, it was chaotic in the silliest way, and it was pretty entertaining to see how the whole thing turned out.

 Pro: Mr. Toad's Ending (-2pts)

-Okay, so I get part of the ending to Mr. Toad’s story, but another part makes no sense at all.
+I get part of the ending to Mr. Toad’s story, but another part makes no sense at all.
 I understood the part related to Mr. Toad’s innocence.
-Trying to prove that was the whole point of the climax of this story, so I understand that part of the ending.
-What I do not understand is the fate of Toad Hall.
+Trying to prove his innocence was the whole point of the climax of this story, so I understand that part of the ending.
+What I did not understand was the fate of Toad Hall.

 Pro: Ichabod & The Headless Horseman (+6pts)

 Once Ichabod's story finally got to the part with the Headless Horseman, I was totally invested.
-I liked the song, sung by Brom Bones.
-I liked Ichabod thinking he was being tailed, and the truth behind the noises that he was hearing.
+I liked the song sung by Brom Bones.
+I liked Ichabod thinking he was being tailed, and the truth behind the noises he was hearing.
 I liked the fear that both Ichabod and his horse felt over what may have been following them.
 Finally, I liked how isolated Ichabod felt in the woods.
 I had no idea how far Ichabod was from town, but I definitely felt that he was too far away from where he needed to be, and too far away from any help, which amplified the sense of danger.
-I liked the beginning of Ichabod's story, but I really enjoyed the climax (everything that happened in this story, beginning with Brom Bones' song).
+I liked the beginning of Ichabod's story, and the climax was engaging and intense in the best way.

 Con: Ichabod's Relevance (-3pts)